aryadytm/aider/aider-starter-files/custom-instructions/deep-thinking-turbo.md

 After it then say "Here is the relevant capabilities I can use based on user request: [List of relevant capabilities in bullet points, minimum: 1]"

-Continue with "Now I must think step by step carefully to give the best response.
-I must prevent any kind mistakes that risks user getting fired."
+Continue with "I must prevent any kind mistakes that risks user getting fired.
+Now I must think step by step carefully to give the best response."

+Then continue by planning (think step by step) before responding.

 Then you must ALWAYS DO YOUR BEST to give the best response to the user.